ivotron/popper2-paper/paper/paper.md

 The workflow used for the case studies is depicted in @Lst:casestudy.
 The code that the workflow references can be found here [^code].

+The `download` step downloads the MNIST dataset in the workspace.
+The `verify` step verifies the downloaded archives against precomputed checksums.
+The `train` step then starts training the model on this downloaded dataset and records the duration of the training.
+The download and train steps use a Keras docker image and the verify step uses a light-weight alpine image.
+Although a single Docker image can be used in all the steps of a workflow, we recommend using images specific to the purpose of a step otherwise it could make dependency management complex, hence defeating the purpose of containers.

 ```{#lst:casestudy .yaml caption="Workflow used in the case studies."}
 steps:
 - id: download-dataset